-If a WordPress caching plugin was activated and Kinsta's included content delivery network was utilised, I have no doubt that the performance of my test website would have been drastically quicker.
+If a WordPress caching plugin was activated and Kinsta’s included content delivery network was utilized, I have no doubt that the performance of my test website would have been drastically quicker.

-Kinsta quickly established themselves in the market as a professional company that provides reliable and secure WordPress hosting together with technical WordPress support.
+Kinsta quickly established itself in the market as a professional company that provides reliable and secure WordPress hosting together with technical WordPress support.

-They offer many great features to WordPress users such as daily backups, website staging, website cloning, and fast performance with the help of KeyCDN's global content delivery network.
+They offer many great features to WordPress users such as daily backups, website staging, website cloning, and fast performance with the help of Cloudflare’s global content delivery network.